OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

 2. In a web browser, navigate to `https://localhost:3000` (notice the `https`).
 If your browser indicates that the site's certificate is not trusted, you will need to configure your computer to trust the certificate.

 3. When the page on `https://localhost:3000` is blank and without any certificate errors, it means that it is working.
-We are mounting the Vue App only after Office is initialized, so it will only show something inside an Excel environment.
+The Vue App is mounted after Office is initialized, so it only shows things inside of an Excel environment.

 ## Try it out